 About World Vital Records!

-However, their primary market is the United States, United Kingdom, Canada and Australia.
-World Vital Records not only upload records to their site but they are also responsible for digitizing them as well.
-In fact, they upload tens of millions of records each and every month.
+However, their primary market is the United States, United Kingdom, Canada, and Australia.
+World Vital Records not only upload records to their site but are also responsible for digitizing them as well.

 What about DNA testing?